-- Permission slips are obtained from parents to seek written permission for their child to be involved in caring for the animal at nursery - A full documented risk assessment is completed, including considerations for children with any allergies - All pets are homed appropriately and securely - Only staff have responsibility for cleaning out the animals (where applicable).
+- Permission slips are obtained from parents to seek written permission for their child to be involved in caring for the animal at nursery - A full documented risk assessment is completed, including considerations for children with any allergies - All pets are homed appropriately and securely, with areas that are quiet and space away from the children, when needed - Only staff have responsibility for cleaning out the animals (where applicable).
 Protective equipment such as gloves and aprons are used - We ensure all pets have had all of their relevant vaccinations, are registered with the vet and are child-friendly - Pets are not allowed near food, dishes, worktops or food preparation areas.
 Children will wash their hands with soap and water after handling animals, and will be encouraged not to place their hands in their mouths while pets are being handled.
 The staff will explain the importance of this to the children - Children will be encouraged to leave their comforters and dummies away from the animals to ensure cross-contamination is limited.